AKST/jo/README.md

 > A ML / LISP passing as Python

-JoLang JoScript (jojo/jo for short) is a general purpose language, with dope ass syntax.
+JoLang (jo for short) is a general purpose language, with dope ass syntax.
 The intention is to write a language that both compiles to run on the web, and run natively.

 [namesake]: https://www.youtube.com/watch?v=Xg5wISNSDvQ